2.2.3 Living without chronic dysbiosis

 Effective Against:

-Harmful gut pathogens and biofilm-forming bacteria.
+Harmful gut pathogens and biofilm-forming bacteria, also including H. pylori..

 Additional Benefits: